Parameters

 • Editable by Distributor: If your configuration parameter should be editable for Distributor, this constraint can be used.
 For instance, “partner access configuration” and other similar scenarios.

-• Primary Vendor Reconciliation ID: Value of this parameter can be used as a primary reconciliation ID for matching the data within the Vendor systems.
+• Primary Vendor Reconciliation ID (Fulfillment Parameter): Value of this parameter can be used as a primary reconciliation ID for matching the data within the Vendor systems.
 Only one fulfillment phase parameter can be marked as reconciliation ID for a given product.

 Information